lyokha/nginx-haskell-module/README.md

 haskell functions are used.
 Directive *haskell_run* takes three or more
 arguments: it depends on the type of the exported function (*S_S*, *S_SS etc.*).
-The first argument of the directive is the name of an exported haskell function, the second argument is a custom variable where the function return value will be stored, and the remaining (one or two) arguments are complex values (in the nginx notion: it means that they may contain arbitrary number of variables and plain symbols) that correspond to the arguments of the exported function.
+The first argument of the directive is the name of an exported haskell function, the second argument is a custom variable where the function's return value will be stored, and the remaining (one or two) arguments are complex values (in the nginx notion: it means that they may contain arbitrary number of variables and plain symbols) that correspond to the arguments of the exported function.
 Directive *haskell_run* is allowed in *server*, *location* and *location-if*